kubernetes101/kubecon2022/README.md

   kubectl get pods -n imdb

-  kubectl delete deploy imdb -n imdb
+  kubectl delete -f 02-deploy.yaml # this is deleting using the resource definition , alteratively you can also run: kubectl delete deploy imdb -n imdb

-  kubectl get pods -n imdb
+  kubectl get pods -n imdb # check that the imdb pods are gone

   kubectl delete ns imdb # this will remove the namespace and all of it's resources